-If low airflow doesn’t seem to be the issue, then another issue is making your AC frost over.
-If this is what’s going on, merely defrosting it won’t repair the trouble.
-The evaporator coil will possibly freeze again unless you take care of the root cause.
-Contact an HVAC tech to address issues with your air conditioner, which might include:
+If low airflow doesn’t seem to be the issue, then another problem is making your AC frost over.
+If this is what’s going on, merely defrosting it won’t repair the problem.
+The evaporator coil will probably freeze again unless you fix the root problem.
+Get in touch with an HVAC tech to address issues with your air conditioner, which might include:

-- Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run out.
-Not enough refrigerant means there’s a leak somewhere.
-Only a tech can pinpoint the leak, fix it, and recharge the system to the correct amount.
+- Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run out.
+Insufficient refrigerant means there’s a leak somewhere.
+Only a professional can pinpoint the leak, fix it, and recharge the system to the correct amount.

-- Grimy evaporator coil: If grime collects on the coil, air can’t reach it, and it’s apt to freeze.
+- Grimy evaporator coil: If grime accumulates on the coil, air can’t reach it, and it’s likely to freeze.

-- Broken blower: A faulty motor or unbalanced fan can stop airflow over the evaporator coil.
+- Broken blower: A faulty motor or unbalanced fan can halt airflow over the evaporator coil.

 If your AC freezes up, get in touch with the NATE-certified techs at McKinley Heating Service Experts to fix the trouble.
-We have years of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things operating again in no time.
-Contact us at 780-800-7092 to book air conditioning repair in Edmonton with us right away.
+We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things operating again in no time.
+Contact us at 780-800-7092 to book air conditioning repair in Edmonton with us now.